sveltia/sveltia-cms/README.md

 ## Contributions

 Sveltia CMS is still in early beta, so we do expect various problems.
 Please [report any bugs to us](https://github.com/sveltia/sveltia-cms/issues/new).
 Feel free to submit feature requests as well.
 Meanwhile, pull requests may not be accepted for the time being due to limited review resources.
+As we get closer to the 1.0 release, we’ll be welcoming l10n contributors.

 ## Related Links